-What is the single hardest part of planning an epic road trip?
+What is the single hardest part of planning a road trip?

 This is a big deal.
 If you choose the wrong road trip destinations then your entire vacation will be ruined forever and ever and you’ll never want to take another road trip.